Distribution Matching Variational AutoEncoder: Preliminary

-\textbf{Diffusion Priors}~\cite{li2025aligning} attempts to directly use a pre-trained diffusion model as the prior $p(z)$.
-The score of this powerful prior, $\nabla_z \log p(z)$, is used to optimize the encoder by maximizing the likelihood of the encoder's output under $p(z)$:

-While flexible, directly backpropagating the diffusion loss through the encoder is notoriously unstable and can lead to posterior collapse\cite{sds}.
+\textbf{Diffusion Priors}~\cite{li2025aligning} attempt to use a powerful pre-trained diffusion model as a prior in latent space.
+A representative approach (also referred to as a ``flow prior'') updates the encoder by backpropagating a diffusion/flow-matching style objective through $z_0=E_\theta(x)$, which is known to be unstable and can lead to posterior collapse~\cite{sds}.

-\textbf{Adversarial Autoencoders (AAE)}~\cite{makhzani2015adversarial} uses a GAN-based objective to shape the latent distribution.
-An auxiliary discriminator $D$ is trained to distinguish between samples from the aggregate posterior $q(z)$ and a reference prior $p_r(z)$.
-The encoder $E$ is simultaneously trained as a generator to fool $D$:
+\textbf{Adversarial Autoencoders (AAE)}~\cite{makhzani2015adversarial} use a GAN-based objective to shape the latent distribution.
+An auxiliary discriminator $D$ distinguishes samples from the aggregate posterior $q(z)$ and a reference prior $p_r(z)$, while the encoder is trained to fool $D$:

-This allows $q(z)$ to match $p_r(z)$.
-However, AAEs are limited by the instability of GAN training and the expressive capacity of $D$, which has practically restricted $p_r(z)$ to simple distributions like Gaussian mixtures.
-Our work aims to overcome this limitation by utilizing diffusion, which allows $p_r(z)$ to be more complex distributions.
+While AAEs allow $q(z)$ to match a chosen $p_r(z)$, they are limited by GAN training instability and the expressive capacity of $D$.
+Our work instead leverages diffusion/flow models to enable stable matching to complex reference distributions.